whyflyy/Libft/README.md

 # Libft
-Beggining my attempt at the first project in the 42 Common Core: Libft
+Finished the project with a grade of 125